 The Royal Brompton site comprises four cardiac catheter laboratories that use cutting-edge technology to carry out a variety of procedures including for paediatric patients, grown up congenital heart patient studies, electrophysiology, pacemaker devices and coronary intervention.

-There is currently one single-plane and two bi-plane imaging systems, a new stereotaxis laboratory is due to open at the beginning of April 2008.
-This pioneering technology will combine both X-ray imaging and magnetically steered catheters and represents Royal Brompton’s continued commitment to remaining a centre of excellence for the UK.
+There is currently one single-plane, two bi-plane imaging systems and a stereotaxis laboratory.
+This pioneering technology combines both X-ray imaging and magnetically steered catheters and represents Royal Brompton Hospital’s continued commitment to remaining a centre of excellence for the UK.

-The Harefield catheter laboratories consist of four rooms (one screening room, two fixed laboratories, and one mobile laboratory) and a mixture of single-plane and bi-plane angiographic equipment.
+Harefield Hospital's catheter laboratories consist of four rooms (one screening room, two fixed laboratories and one mobile laboratory) and a mixture of single-plane and bi-plane angiographic equipment.

 They are staffed by doctors, nurses, radiographers, cardiovascular technicians and healthcare assistants.
 A variety of procedures is undertaken within the department.
 These range from diagnostic X-rays (angiograms), revascularisation interventions (PTI), to insertion of permanent pacemakers and internal defibrillators or complex electrophysiology procedures.